Near-death experience: Etymology

 The equivalent French term expérience de mort imminente ("experience of imminent death") was proposed by French psychologist and epistemologist Victor Egger as a result of discussions in the 1890s among philosophers and psychologists concerning climbers' stories of the panoramic life review during falls.
 In 1892, a series of subjective observations by workers falling from scaffolds, soldiers who suffered injuries, climbers who had fallen from heights and other individuals who had come close to death such as in near drownings and accidents was reported by Albert Heim.
 This was also the first time the phenomenon was described as a clinical syndrome.

 In 1968, Celia Green published an analysis of 400 first-hand accounts of out-of-body experiences.
 This represented the first attempt to provide a taxonomy of such experiences, viewed simply as anomalous perceptual experiences or hallucinations.
 In 1969, Swiss-American psychiatrist and pioneer in near-death studies Elisabeth Kübler-Ross published her well-known book On Death and Dying: What the Dying Have to Teach Doctors, Nurses, Clergy, and Their Own Families.
 The term "near-death experience" was used by John C. Lilly in 1972.
 The term was popularized in 1975 by the work of psychiatrist Raymond Moody, who used it as an umbrella term for out-of-body experiences (OBEs), the "panoramic life review", the Light, the tunnel, or the border.

 Characteristics

 Elements according to Moody (1975, close to death or death experiences)

 A 1975 study conducted by psychiatrist Raymond Moody on around 150 patients who all claimed to have witnessed an NDE stated that such an experience has fifteen elements.
-Dr. Moody focused in depth on approximately 50 cases from the group.
+Moody focused in depth on approximately 50 cases from the group.
 One of the unifying aspects of all these patients' experiences was that they had suffered from critical illness, experienced life-threatening conditions or died.
 Eleven of the fifteen elements pertain to the experience itself and include: